We invite you to contact your group specialists to arrange your next Garden Club tour

 Let us build the travel package that your group desires… and make memories all over the world!

-2016 marks the 45th year of the iconic Camellia & Garden Show.
+Just a few ideas to whet the appetite… the iconic Camellia & Garden Show.
 At this event, hundreds of varieties of Camellias, the most beautiful of all winter flowers, are showcased.
 Tieve Tara Mount Macedon – Open Gardens has been called the jewel of the mountain a little piece of heaven, paradise, magical, relaxing and tranquil.
 The annual Tessellar Tulip Festival celebrates spring in the Dandenongs with a month of family and music events, and a blooming showcase of flowers.
 Wimmera Geranium & Pelargonium Annual Show two day show of all varieties of Geraniums & Pelargoniums, has interstate and state interests

-Tamborine Mountain will again be humming in 2016 with the “Springtime on the Mountain” Festival from Friday 23rd through to Sunday 25th of September 2016, where 7 delightful & diverse beautiful private gardens will be open for the public to enjoy.
+Tamborine Mountain will once again be humming with the “Springtime on the Mountain” festival each September, with delightful & diverse beautiful private gardens open for the public to enjoy.
 From impressive professionally planned acreage gardens to lovely cottage gardens – there is something to inspire everyone!

 Leura Garden Festival

-The 2016 Leura Gardens Festival will be held from October 1-9 2016.
+The Leura Gardens Festival is held every October.
 Situated in the beautiful Blue Mountains, the gardens of Leura are famous for their magnificent displays of azaleas, camellias, rhododendrons, dogwoods and other cool climate exotics, as well as flowering annuals, perennials and bulbs.
 The blaze of springtime colour in the gardens attracts visitors from all parts of Australia and overseas.

 Visit some beautiful open gardens in St George as well as visiting Goondiwindi & Inglewood.
 Rosabella Nursery Inglewood, Goondiwindi Botanical Garden, Riversands Winery, Oxenford Lavender Farm and Bublo Garden Inglewood – this tour will delight gardeners and non-gardeners alike.